wri/UrbanTreeCanopy/README.md

 ### Methodology

-- Acquisition of high resolution satellite imagery - NAIP, SPOT, Pleiades (Bands: R, G, B, NIR) *Notebook: Core 1*
+- Acquisition of high resolution satellite imagery - NAIP, SPOT, Pleiades. (*UTC_Core-1*)
-- Acquisition of LiDAR point cloud data and conversion to digital surface tif *Notebook: Core 1*
+- Acquisition of LiDAR point cloud data and conversion to digital surface model tif. (*UTC_Core-1*)
+- Creation of NDVI and elevation masks from the imagery and DSM, respectively.
+The intersection of these masks produces a 'composite mask' which is used as training inputs for the Convolutional Neural Network.
+The composite masks can be produced as binary, classified, or semi-continuous. (*UTC_Core-2*)